Python-WA/constitution/README.md

    c. cannot vote on any matter that is to be decided at the meeting.

+> [!IMPORTANT]
-> [!INFO] "Act Requirements - Material Personal Interests of Committee Members"
+> "Act Requirements - Material Personal Interests of Committee Members"
 > - Under section 42 of the Act a member of the committee who has a material personal interest in a matter being considered at a committee meeting must:
 >
 >     - as soon as he or she becomes aware of that interest, disclose the nature and extent of his or her interest to the Committee;